Abby the Spoon Lady

-Abby Roach (born October 29, 1981 in Wichita, Kansas), known by her stage name Abby The Spoon Lady, is an American musician, former radio personality, and free speech activist.
+Abby Roach (born October 29, 1981, in Wichita, Kansas), known by her stage name Abby The Spoon Lady, is an American musician, former radio personality, and free speech activist.
 Her music focuses on the American roots genre.

 History

 Abby first started street performing and busking as a means to make money traveling across the United States, primarily hopping freight trains.
 She taught herself to play the spoons and traveled all over the United States by hitchhiking and railroad.
 She states that landing in Asheville, North Carolina, was completely an accident and that she took the wrong train.
-Today she hosts storytelling events where she discusses the lifestyle of the American hobo.
+She also hosted storytelling events, where she discusses the lifestyle of the American hobo.
 She spent a good amount of her time traveling recording the stories, interviews and songs of other American travelers.